watermint/toolbox/docs/commands/dropbox-team-insight-scan.md

 This command collects various team data, such as files in team folders, permissions and shared links, and stores them in a database.
 The collected data can be analysed with commands such as `dropbox team insight report teamfoldermember`, or with database tools that support SQLite in general.

-About how long a scan takes:.
+About how long a scan takes:

 Scanning a team often takes a long time.
 Especially if there are a large number of files stored, the time is linearly proportional to the number of files.
 To increase the scanning speed, it is better to use the `-concurrency` option for parallel processing.
 However, too much parallelism will increase the error rate from the Dropbox server, so a balance must be considered.
 According to the results of a few benchmarks, a parallelism level of 12-24 for the `-concurrency` option seems to be a good choice.